Hesitation Marks: Commercial performance

-Hesitation Marks debuted at number three on the Billboard 200 with 107,000 copies sold in its first week, Nine Inch Nails' fifth top five album.
+Hesitation Marks debuted at number three on the Billboard 200 with 107,000 copies sold in its first week - Nine Inch Nails' fifth top five album.
 As of December 2013, the album had sold 187,000 copies.
 In Canada, the album debuted atop the Canadian Albums Chart with first-week sales of 12,000 copies, becoming the band's first number-one album on the chart.
 The album was certified Gold in Canada on September 26, 2013.
 The album sold 12,286 copies to enter the UK Albums Chart at number two, earning the band its highest-charting album yet in the United Kingdom.

 Track listing

 The full track listing was announced on June 21, 2013, along with the credits.
-The deluxe edition features three additional remixes and an interview with Trent Reznor.
+The deluxe edition features three additional remixes and the iTunes edition includes an interview with Trent Reznor.
 The interview also includes three untitled demo songs from the album sessions, along with a demo sample of the song "All Time Low":

 All songs written by Trent Reznor, except "The Eater of Dreams" by Trent Reznor and Alessandro Cortini.
 "While I'm Still Here" contains a lyrical interpolation from "Weary Blues from Waitin written and performed by Hank Williams.